Sustainable-Solutions-Lab/coin_equality/README.md

 **Distribution diagnostics (inequality measures calculated from discretized distributions):**
 - **gini_consumption**: Gini coefficient of consumption distribution
-- **gini_climate_damage**: Gini coefficient of climate damage distribution
 - **gini_utility**: Gini coefficient of utility distribution (0 when eta >= 1)
 - **delta_gini_consumption**: Difference from input Gini (gini_consumption - gini)
-- **delta_gini_climate_damage**: Difference from input Gini (gini_climate_damage - gini)
 - **delta_gini_utility**: Difference from input Gini (gini_utility - gini, 0 when eta >= 1)

-These diagnostics help track how redistribution and climate damage policies affect inequality across different variables.
+These diagnostics help track how redistribution and climate policies affect inequality across different variables.
 The Gini coefficients are computed from the discretized distributions at Gauss-Legendre quadrature points using the Lorenz curve integral: Gini = 2 ∫₀¹ (F - L(F)) dF.
 The utility Gini is only calculated when η < 1, since utility can have negative values when η ≥ 1.

 All arrays have the same length corresponding to time points from `t_start` to `t_end` in steps of `dt`.